SaschaKay/job-research-infrastracture/README.md

 ## 🛠️ How to create a VM in Google Cloud?

-1. Copy this repository to your machine with a configured SSH connection to your Google Cloud
+1. Copy this repository to a machine with a configured SSH connection to your Google Cloud
-2. Change key file in `de-zoomcamp-infrastracture/terraform/terraform_gcs/keys/` (in this folder you can see an _example_ of how these file looks).
+2. Change key file in `de-zoomcamp-infrastracture/terraform/terraform_gcs/keys/` (in this folder you can see an _example_ of how this file looks).

-   > :warning: DO NOT PUSH YOUR ACTUAL KAYS TO YOUR GIT REPO
+   > :warning: DO NOT PUSH YOUR ACTUAL KEYS TO YOUR GIT REPO
 2. Apply it in `de-zoomcamp-infrastracture/terraform/terraform_gcs/` to create a VM

 ````bash